 We fit a CO alarm in our customers' homes with an open flue or chimney.
-If you do not have an open flue or a chimney, you can buy a CO alarm from most hardware stores.
-We will test your CO alarm each year but you should also regularly test it.
+If you don't have an open flue or a chimney, you can buy a CO alarm from most hardware stores.
+We'll test your CO alarm each year but you should also regularly test it.
 Please make sure you replace the battery when needed.
 For further CO advice click here.

-If your alarm is not working contact us on 0330 1234 034 and we will arrange an emergency repair for you.
+If your alarm is not working contact us on 0330 1234 034 and we'll arrange an emergency repair for you.

 Do you have an appliance which is more than 12 years old?
 Register it with 'Register my appliance' The manufacturer will be able to warn you on any product safety issues.

 If you have a Beko, Flavel or Leisure gas cooker which is more than six years old and has a separate oven and grill, there could be a risk of carbon monoxide poisoning.
 We advise you to contact Beko urgently.